 Cybersecurity refers to the combination of technologies, processes and procedures established to protect information technology systems and data from unauthorized access, attack, or damage.
 We rely on our information systems to provide security for processing, transmission and storage of confidential information about our patients, customers and personnel, such as names, addresses and other individually identifiable information protected by HIPAA and other privacy laws.
+Cyber incidents can result from deliberate attacks or unintentional events.
 Cyber-attacks are increasingly more common, including in the health care industry.
 The regulatory environment surrounding information security and privacy is increasingly demanding, with the frequent imposition of new and changing requirements.
 Compliance with changes in privacy and information security laws and with rapidly evolving industry standards may result in our incurring significant expense due to increased investment in technology and the development of new operational processes.